beer-garden/brewtils/UPGRADING.md

 - The `logger` keyword argument has been removed from the `RestClient` and `EasyClient` as it was never used.
 - The `parser` keyword argument is no longer supported by `Plugin` and `EasyClient`.
 Both classes no longer create and retain a parser instance (instead using `SchemaParser` class methods directly) so passing a `parser` will have no effect.

+#### Pika Version
+Previously pika versions 0.11.x and 1.x were equally valid.
+Pika versions lower than 1 are now deprecated and support will be removed in a future release.